NVIDIA-AI-Blueprints/aiq-research-assistant/docs/get-started/get-started-helm.md

 The UI can also be viewed from outside the cluster at: `http://<cluster-node-name-or-ip>:30080`

+## Create Default Collections

+The AI-Q NVIDIA Research Assistant demo web application requires two default collections.
+One collection supports a biomedical research prompt and contains reports on Cystic Fibrosis.
+The second supports a financial research prompt and contains public financial documents from Alphabet, Meta, and Amazon.

+Follow the steps in [Bulk Upload via Python](../../data/readme.md#bulk-upload-via-python) to create these default collections.

 ## Stopping Services

 To stop all services, run the following commands: